ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 3. You can also check the state of the connectors and their tasks at http://localhost:8086

-4. If there is any problem, you can check the logs in `kafka-connect` container
+4. If there is any problem, you can check `kafka-connect` container logs.
 ```
 docker logs kafka-connect -f
 ```